top of page

 Si Vis Pacem Para Bellum ~ If you want peace, prepare for war

 The triune God of the Christian faith has created all things.
 His law determines what is good and right and true.
-Therefore it is preeminently the scriptures of the old and new testament to which we look to establish the legitimacy of the defense of life, liberty, and property.
+Therefore it is preeminently the scriptures of the old and new testament to which we look to establish the legitimacy of the defense of life.

-The American experiment is one in which men who understood tyranny, freedom, and liberty, set out in founding documents and supporting literature, common and self-evident truths, among which was that men are endowed by God with life, liberty, and property.
+In the American experiment, men who understood freedom set out in founding documents and supporting literature, certain self-evident truths.
+Men are endowed by God with the right to Life, Liberty and the pursuit of Happiness

 bottom of page